andrewakafrodo/cmsi387/command-crib-sheet.md

     |  .              |
     +-----------------+

 In this invocation, I created a new ssh keygen in the `/Users/andrewkowalczyk/.ssh/id_rsa` file.
+I enter the passphrase to make the encrytion unique and once that and the public key has been saved, the command prints out the public key and a more visual representation of the keygen by making a randomart image representation.

 ### 10. `which`